a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Select a Pascal disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, the volume name appears on the "Source" line and the name does not have adjusted case (e.g. "TGP:" not "Tgp:").
 * Launch DeskTop.
 Special > Disk Copy....
 Select a DOS 3.3 disk as a source disk.
 Verify that after the "Insert source disk" prompt is dismissed, no volume name appears on the "Source" line.

 * Launch DeskTop.
 Special > Disk Copy....
-Select a ProDOS disk as a desination disk.
+Select a ProDOS disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the name has adjusted case (e.g. "Volume" not "VOLUME"), and the name is quoted.
 * Launch DeskTop.
 Special > Disk Copy....
-Select a Pascal disk as a desination disk.
+Select a Pascal disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the name does not have adjusted case (e.g. "TGP:" not "Tgp:"), and the name is quoted.
 * Launch DeskTop.
 Special > Disk Copy....
-Select a DOS 3.3 disk as a desination disk.
+Select a DOS 3.3 disk as a destination disk.
 Verify that in the "Do you want to erase ...?" dialog that the prompt describes the disk using slot and drive, and is not quoted.

 * Configure Virtual II with two Omnidisks formatted as ProDOS volumes mounted.
 Launch DeskTop.
 Special > Disk Copy....
 Select the Omnidisks as Source and Destination.
 Verify that after being prompted to insert the source and destination disks, a "Do you want to erase ...?" confirmation prompt is shown.